tank208/plc-student-demo-platform/README.md

 - Teacher Guides (`TG`) now include:
   - Direct links to code, images, and Arduino course references
   - Clear module purpose, instructional outcomes, and delivery flow

+### Printable Guides

+This folder contains exported PDFs of all curriculum modules.

+- Each module has its own subfolder
+- Both Student Guide (SG) and Teacher Guide (TG) are included
+- These files are used for printing, distribution, or offline review

 ### Repository Navigation
 - README updated to reflect full curriculum and research scope